-Alternative dispute resolution can be helpful to resolve issues related to repair and inspection issues, costs, disputes over the money required to purchase, and misrepresentation cases.
+ADR can be helpful in resolving issues related to repair and inspection issues, costs, disputes over the money required to purchase, and misrepresentation cases.
 However, alternative dispute resolution is not appropriate if there is an allegation of criminal conduct, as an arbitrator is not allowed to make decisions on guilt.
 Additionally, certain types of disputes in real estate are covered by national real estate organizations, especially those concerning the realtor code of ethics.

 National Association of Realtors:

 The National Association of Realtors outlines how arbitration and mediation should proceed when a realtor’s ethics are placed in question.
 The NAR has created a code of ethics for realtors and prefers that arbitrations that take place concerning this code be handled under their process.
 These recommendations are usually adopted in some capacity on the state or local level.
 This process usually involves five steps:

 - Claim and Response: The first step in the process is for a claimant to submit a claim to arbitration.
 This is where they state why they believe that arbitration would be appropriate and what the grounds are for the dispute.
 The respondent will then file a response to the claim, alleging their defenses and why they believe differently.
 These will serve as the basis for understanding the dispute.